webdevelop-pro/gcp-devops/docs/docker_runner.md

 # Deploy via docker

-We use docker image to package all the dependencies and tools witch you need to deploy your infrastucture.
+To deploy our infrastructure, you **only need to install docker** on your local enviroment, because we use docker image to package all the dependencies and tools witch you need for deploy process.

-Just run:

-    ./docker.sh <your command>

-for run any command inside docker container

-For example, you can read config by this command:

-    source $(./docker.sh read ./configs/env/<env_name>)

-than, if you don't login in gcloud tool before please execute:
+First if you don't login in gcloud tool before please execute:

      ./docker.sh gcloud auth login

 **ATENTION!**
     This overwrite your gcloud credentials inside ~/.config/gcloud

+Than you need read env config by this command:

+    source $(./docker.sh read ./configs/env/<env_name>)

-and than you can deploy your apps in kubernetes cluster, by this command:
+and than you can run any command inside prepared enviroment inside docker container, for example, deploy apps in kubernetes cluster:

     ./docker.sh ./scripts/k8s/deploy_apps.bash deploy